buttybren/Incident-Dementia-in-Wales/README.md

 # Project outline

-We will be looking at risk factors associated with incident dementia in the aging populaiton of Wales using the CFAS data.
+We will be looking at risk factors associated with incident dementia in the aging population of Wales using the CFAS data.